-First turn off your Computer Completely.
-Now, press power key to turn it on again.
-After that, immediately start pressing F8 key to boot Computer in the advanced boot menu.
+First, turn off your Computer Completely.
+Now, press the power key to turn it on again.
+After that, immediately start pressing the F8 key to boot Computer in the advanced boot menu.
 Select “safe mode” using arrow keys and then hit enter to boot into safe mode.
 You can easily exit from safe mode, by shutting down Windows.

 It could be possible that the error is occurring due to recently installed system updates.
 So, to fix “irql_not_less_or_equal Windows 10” error.
 You need to uninstall the most recent update.

 Steps to Uninstall – Open Control Panel, then go to Programs > Programs & features > Click on “View Installed Updates” (Check on the left side.)